Moving to the Netherlands from Bahrain

 Also known as Provisional Residence Permit (MVV), this type of visa is compulsory for any Bahrain citizen relocating to the Netherlands.
 You need to undergo the Entry and Residence Procedure (TEV) which consists of a MVV and a residence permit at the same time.
 A sponsor in the Netherlands has to start the TEV procedure; you cannot do it on your behalf.
 The sponsor fills in the application and submits it, alongside the requested documents, to the Immigration and Naturalization Service (IND) of the Ministry of Security and Justice in the Netherlands.
 Your application is assessed by the IND which verifies if you and your sponsor meet all the legal requirements and if you have the right documents to support the application.
 The assessment procedure may last up to 90 days.
 Note that there is no Dutch embassy in Bahrain and the immigration process can be handled by one of our immigration consultants.

-Our immigration specialists in the Netherlands can help you apply for a provisional residence permit in this country.
+Our immigration lawyer in Netherlands can help you apply for a provisional residence permit in this country.

 Bahrain citizens working in the Netherlands

 Moving from Bahrain to the Netherlands is a complex process which usually involves finding a job in order to sustain oneself in a new country.
 There are several types of work you can carry out in the Netherlands:

 • Work in paid employment – this requires a work permit called Single Permit.
 It is obtained alongside the Provisional Residence Permit, which entitles a Bahrain citizen to stay and work in the Netherlands;